 of academic integrity are reviewed through a process that allows for student learning and impartial review.

-(1) Dean: The dean of the University College is primarily responsibile for the university academic integrity program.
-The dean shall:
+(1) Associate vice president for academic policy (AVP): The AVP is primarily responsible for the university academic integrity program.
+The AVP shall:

 (a) Oversee the academic integrity program;